bmanders716/bmanders716.github.io/cookbook.md

 Gingerbread Cakes.

-_Ingredients_--1†lb. of flour.
+_Ingredients_--1‡¨¢. of flour.
-               6†oz. of butter, lard, or dripping.
+               6‡Ø∫. of butter, lard, or dripping.
-               1†oz. of ground ginger.
+               1‡Ø∫. of ground ginger.
-               4†oz. of moist sugar.
+               4‡Ø∫. of moist sugar.
-               æ†lb. of treacle.
+               Ó†¨b. of treacle.

 _Method._--Put the sugar, treacle, and fat into a saucepan, and melt them.